robehickman/rrbackup/README.md

 * "s3" : "access\_key"
 The access key of the AWS (or IAM) account you wish to back up to.

-* "s3" : "secret\_key":
+* "s3" : "secret\_key"
 The secret key of the AWS (or IAM) account you wish to back up to.

-* "s3" : "bucket":
+* "s3" : "bucket"
 The secret key of the AWS (or IAM) account you wish to back up to.
 Note that this bucket must already exist and must have versioning enabled.

 ### Running

-Instillation through setup.py creates a system command 'rrbackup By default the application looks for this file in the current working directory, an alternate location can be specified with --c [conf file path] as the first argument.
+Instillation through setup.py creates a system command 'rrbackup'.
+By default the application looks for it's configuration file in the current working directory, an alternate location can be specified with --c [conf file path] as the first argument.
+This also allows you to rename the file if you wish.

-Once the configuration has been created With these in place you can run a backup by calling 'rrbackup' at the command line, it will detect the files within the directory and upload them.
+To run a backup just run rrbackup' at the command line with mo arguments, it will detect the files within the configured directory and upload them.
+To list or download prior backups the following arguments may be used:

-Other parameters can be used to list and download backups which have been created:
+* rrbackup -h
+Display help information

-* rrbackup list_versions
+* rrbackup list\_versions

---- Lists all versions that exist, newest last
+Lists all versions that exist, newest last

-* rrbackup list_files [version_id]
+* rrbackup list\_files [version id]

---- List all files in a version
+List all files in a version

-* rrbackup list_changes  [version_id]
+* rrbackup list\_changes  [version id]

---- List what files changed in the named version
+List what files changed in the named version

 * rrbackup download [version id]  [target] [ignore filters]

---- Download a file or files from the backup.
+Download a file or files from the backup.
 This creates the target directory if it does not exist.
 Note that this will overwrite any existing files in the directory so using a new one is recommended.

---- Ignore filters is an optional parameter which specifies files that should not be downloaded, these are listed one per line and support Unix wildcards similar to gitignore.
-To ignore everything in the directory 'foo' in the root of the backed up directory you would use '/foo*'.
-The leading slash is required.
+If you do not wish to download everything list files you don't want in a text file then pass it's path to the Ignore filters parameter.
+These are listed one per line and support Unix wildcards similar to gitignore.
+To ignore everything in the directory 'foo' in the root of the backed up directory you would use '/foo\*'. *Note The leading slash is required*.

 ## Additional options